makashov73/tinyWebServer/README.md

 Then after run, you need to open URL in your browser localhost:8081/files (for your local machine), or domain_name:8081/files (for reach access from network).

 Enjoy :)

+For working this server properly first of all you need to install package [filetype](https://github.com/h2non/filetype)